Vladina/Hunt-Your-Hut/README.md

 ## Installation and setting up
 1. Clone the project from: `https://github.com/Vladina/Hunt-Your-Hut.git`.
-2. In Pycharm professional, open the cloned project.
+2. In PyCharm Professional, open the cloned project.
 3. Create a virtual environment for the project.
 To do this, follow the steps provided below:

    a.
 Open **File**->**Settings**->**Project:TestDiploma**->**Python Interpreter**.